Table of Contents

 The problem with having to always start these movements off the floor is when your weak point is the jerk.
 Unless you have done a lot of upper body training, your sticking point will be the jerk, ie: you can clean a lot more than you can jerk.
 In this situation you have to tire yourself out cleaning the bar into position every time you practice a jerk.

-Benefits to jerk blocks vs a squat rack
+Benefits to Jerk Blocks vs a Squat Rack

-Presses and Jerks
+Doing Presses and Jerks

 Power racks made for residential homes are typically only about 7ft high, to easily fit under an 8ft ceiling.
 Many men will find that they slam the shaft of the bar into the top frame of the rack when they try to press inside a power rack.
 Not fun.
+People have gotten around this by setting some J-hooks on the front of the rack (instead of inside) where no overhead frame is in the way.
+Safety bars aren’t really for safety in overhead presses and are more to protect your floor.

 Height Range: 35″ to 43″ in 2″ increments